Merge conflicts (FREE)

 - Force push the changes.

-git checkout -b conflicts_branch # vi conflicts.rb # Add 'Line4' and 'Line5' git commit -am "add line4 and line5" git push origin conflicts_branch git checkout master # vi conflicts.rb # Add 'Line6' and 'Line7' git commit -am "add line6 and line7" git push origin master
+git checkout -b conflicts_branch # vi conflicts.rb # Add 'Line4' and 'Line5' git commit -am "add line4 and line5" git push origin conflicts_branch git checkout main # vi conflicts.rb # Add 'Line6' and 'Line7' git commit -am "add line6 and line7" git push origin main

 Create a merge request on the GitLab web UI, and a conflict warning displays.